Near-One/rainbow-bridge/SPEC.md

 ## Overview

 The Rainbow bridge is a composition of software applications allowing smart contracts in different blockchains to establish trustless communication between them.
-It accomplished by having a mutual "smart contract"-based light clients in both blockchains; and cryptographical proofs of the including events (execution results) of smart contracts in blockchain blocks.
+It accomplished by having a mutual "smart contract"-based light clients in both blockchains; and cryptographic proofs of the including events (execution results) of smart contracts in blockchain blocks.

 ## Architecture